felixSchl/neodoc/README.md

 ### Dev Notes ###

-#### Reading options from the environment ####

-> Options should fall back to environment variables, declared via the "env"
-> tag in the option's description.

-Todo:

-* [ ] Write tests

-Problems:

-* If an option specifies itself as `[env: FOOBAR]`, does this mean it may be omitted from the input entirely?
-This means changes to the parser -> The parser needs to be aware of the environment.
-  * Alternatively, we could opaquely change the option's `[default: ...]` to the environment's value during solving.
-This would retain all semantics in the parser.
-The downside is that it is semantically awkward since we are changing the specification based on the environment, rather than the parse result. **(this is currenlty implemented)**

 #### Reading options from config files ####

 > Options should fall back values read from file.